 - Close the grill and continue to cook for 5 to 8 more minutes, or until salmon is cooked through.
 Check for doneness with an instant-read meat thermometer; salmon is cooked through when internal temperature registers at 145˚F.

-- Remove salmon from the grill and let stand about 5 minutes.
+- Remove salmon from the grill and let stand for about 5 minutes.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.